patchposting/research/docs/lgbtq.md

   - Pubertal Hormonal Sex
   - Pubertal Morphological Sex
 </pre>
+- NYT on Why Sex is Not a Binary
+- Sage Journals on Gender and the Genome
+- SA on the Extraordinary Complexity of Sex Determination
+- Gene Variants Provide Insight into Brain, Body Incongruence in Transgender Persons
+* Rare Genetic Variants in Transgender Persons

 ### ⥡ Transgender People Are Valid
 - [ACOP on Supporting and Caring for Transgender Children](https://assets2.hrc.org/files/documents/SupportingCaringforTransChildren.pdf)